squedo/Coursera-capstone/Introduction.md

   - Car specifications (Engine capacity, driver side, etc)
   - Parameters of the accident (speed, point of impact, etc.)

-Based on those variables the model would predict if ever having an accident if it's going to be "fatal", "Serious" or "Slight" a certain probability (multiclass classification problem).
+Based on those variables the model would predict if a driver ever having an accident with an impact if it's going to be "fatal", "Serious" or "Slight" a certain probability (multiclass classification problem).
 We could also for simplicity, make the model to assist a binary classification model where based on the same variables we would be looking to predict between "fatal accidents" and "serious/slight" accidents.

 To proceed we will be using the database published on Kaggle.com called "UK Accidents 10 years history with many variables" that collects accidents that took place from 2005-2014 in UK roads.
 Data are stored in 3 tables: accidents, vehicles and casualties and can be found in the following link: https://www.kaggle.com/benoit72/uk-accidents-10-years-history-with-many-variables